TIBCOSoftware/snappydata/docs/programming_guide/building_snappydata_applications_using_spark_api.md

 results4.foreach(println)
 ```

-## SnappyStreamingContext Usage
+## Using SnappyStreamingContext

-SnappyData extends Spark streaming so stream definitions can be declaratively written using SQL and these streams can be analyzed using static and dynamic SQL.
+TIBCO ComputeDB extends Spark streaming so stream definitions can be declaratively written using SQL and these streams can be analyzed using static and dynamic SQL.

 ### Scala